Willow Run: Liberator production

 The Willow Run Plant had many initial startup problems, due primarily to the fact that Ford employees were used to automobile mass production and found it difficult to adapt these techniques to aircraft production.
 The plant at Willow Run was also beset with labor difficulties, high absentee rates, and rapid employee turnover.
 The factory was nearly an hour's drive from Detroit, and the imposition of wartime gasoline and tire rationing had made the daily commute difficult.
 In only one month, Ford had hired 2,900 workers but had lost 3,100.

 Also, Henry Ford was cantankerous and rigid in his ways.
 He was violently anti-union and there were serious labor difficulties, including a massive strike.
 In addition, Henry Ford refused on principle to hire women.
 However, he finally relented and did employ "Rosie the Riveters" on his assembly lines, probably more because so many of his potential male workers had been drafted into the military than due to any sudden change of principle on his part.

 By autumn 1943, the top leadership role at Willow Run had passed from Charles Sorensen to Mead L. Bricker.

 At the request of the government, Ford began to decentralize operations and many parts were assembled at other Ford plants as well as by the company's sub-contractors, with the Willow Run plant concentrating on final aircraft assembly.
 The bugs were eventually worked out of the manufacturing processes, and by 1944, Ford was rolling a Liberator off the Willow Run production line every 63 minutes, 24 hours a day, 7 days a week.

-At its peak monthly production (August 1944), Willow Run produced 428 B-24s with highest production listed as 100 completed Bombers flying away from Willow Run between April 24 and April 26, 1944.
+At its peak monthly production (April, 1944), Willow Run produced 428 B-24s with highest production listed as 100 completed bombers flying away from Willow Run between April 24 and April 26, 1944.
 By 1945, Ford produced 70% of the B-24s in two 9-hour shifts.
-Ford built 6,972 of the 18,482 total B-24s and produced kits for 1,893 more to be assembled by the other manufacturers.
+Ford built 6,972 of the 18,482 total B-24s and produced ‘knock down’ kits for 1,893 more to be assembled by Consolidated in Ft.
+Worth, TX and Douglas Aircraft in Tulsa, OK.
 The B-24 holds the distinction of being the most produced heavy bomber in history.